0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/policies/privacy-policy.md

  We may share your information with certain third parties as set forth below:

 * _**Authorized third-party vendors and service providers.**_ We share your information with third-party vendors and service providers who support our website, such as by providing technical infrastructure services, business analytics, and data processing.
-* _**Partners.**_ We may share information with the entities that make up the Libra Association (“Partners”).
+* _**Partners.**_ We may share information with the entities that make up the Diem Association (“Partners”).
 For more information about our Partners, look at the “Association” tab.
 * _**Legal and safety purposes.**_ We may disclose information to respond to subpoenas, court orders, legal process, law enforcement requests, legal claims or government inquiries, detect fraud, and to protect and defend the rights, interests, safety, and security of the website, our affiliates, owner, users, or the public.
 * _**Business transfers.**_ We may share your information in connection with a substantial corporate transaction, such as the sale of a website, a merger, consolidation, asset sale, or in the unlikely event of bankruptcy.
 * _**With your consent.**_ We may share information for any other purposes disclosed to you at the time we collect the information and pursuant to your consent.